timiskhakov/timiskhakov.github.io/_posts/2019-10-31-exploring-spans-and-pipelines.md

+---
+layout: post
-# Exploring Spans and Pipelines
+title: "Exploring Spans and Pipelines"
+---

 The other day I was working on a client project when I stumbled upon a ticket that required me to move some functionality from an old legacy system to our .NET Core backend.
 The functionality itself was fetching a text file from the network, parsing it into application data structures, and saving them to the database.
 Sounds quite easy, doesn't it?
 So, I wrote some code that solved the problem and moved on...